Position: Stop Anthropomorphizing Intermediate Tokens as Reasoning/Thinking Traces!: Acknowledgments

 \section{Acknowledgments}

-Our research is supported in part by DARPA grant HR00112520016, ONR grant N0001423-12409, and a gift from Qualcomm.
-We thank the entire Yochan group for spirited discussions, and Vardhan Palod and Atharva Gundawar for preliminary studies on reasoning traces.
+This research is supported in part by grants from DARPA (HR00112520016), ONR (N00014-25-1-2301 and N00014-23-1-2409), DoD RAI (via CMU subcontract 25-00306-SUB-000), an Amazon Research Award, and a generous gift from Qualcomm.
+We thank Atharva Gundawar, who was part of many early discussions.
+We also thank Tom Dietterich for thoughtful feedback on many of these ideas during his visits to ASU.